-A peer support worker is someone who has lived experience, and who uses that lived experience to help and support other people who are going through similar things.
+A peer support worker is someone who has lived experience, and who uses that lived experience to help and support other people who are experiencing distress.

-The ethos of peer support – sharing stories with compassion, honesty and empathy to help other people who are struggling with similar things – epitomises recovery; you are not alone, you can live a meaningful life with this, it can, and it will, get better.
+The ethos of peer support – sharing lived experience with compassion, honesty and empathy to help other people who are going through their own struggles – epitomises recovery: we are not alone, we can live meaningful lives and we can build a better future for ourselves.

 What do I need to do to get a place on the training course?

-To be considered you need to have completed the following three courses at Nottingham Recovery College:
+To be considered we would like for you to have completed the following two courses at Nottingham Recovery College: